-This homemade Walnut Sauce recipe for pasta is a simple but scrumptious dish, giving a fresh and nutritious spin on standard pasta sauces.
+This homemade creamy Walnut Sauce recipe for pasta is a simple but scrumptious dish, giving a fresh and nutritious spin on standard pasta sauces.
 It's not only deliciously satisfying, but the sauce is also vegan and Daniel Fast approved.

 If you are looking for that perfect, last minute kind of meal for busy weeknights, you’re going to love this homemade pasta sauce recipe.